shamotamaria/ebay-link-parser/README.md

 ### As the possible improvements:
 - Add tests
 - Find more elegant solution to pass condition parameter into script
-- Add parameter to limit amount pages to be parsed
 - Make a list of urls from pagination and parse them concurrently?

 ## Task